wqeqwqeq/Survey-Monkey/README.md

 1.0) Author: `Xiaojun (Uie) Yao` | Edit time: 2019-07-10

 2.0) Author: `Stanley (Zhehui) Yuan` `Jiayu (Jerry) Lin` | Edit time: 2019-08-13
+## Introduction
+This project automatically find missing value in the target data frame and generate survey composed of open ended questions send to the target'company's email.
+Once they filled out the survey, we query the answer from the Survey Monkey Api.
+We evaluate the quality of the answers; we collect those answer left in blank, those out of bounds, those apparently answered without logic.
+We resend the survey to the company to do the further query.
+We also create heat map to visualiza

 ## Data

 #### automation packages: `surveymonkey_send.py`,`surveymonkey_receive.py`